 According to the Centers for Disease Control and Prevention, more than 300 children are treated in the U.S. every day and two die as a result of poisoning.
 Using a caddy carrier also helps by giving you a specific place to put bottles, lessening the chance you’ll accidentally leave them behind.

 Spring cleaning outside your home is necessary too.
-Get your yard ready by trimming dead trees/shrubs, clearing overgrown plants from the walkways and repositioning any displaced stepping stones.
+Get your yard ready by trimming dead trees/shrubs, clearing overgrown plants from the walkways, repositioning any displaced stepping stones and cleaning the grill.

 It’s also a great time to clean out your chimneys and gutters to reduce fire or flooding hazards.